photos contributed by Carl Swepston and Dennis Mc Cormack

 Gordy

 He was an outstanding Corpsman and I heard via the Grapevine, back in late Jan 62, he departed Camp Pendleton in the middle of the night (secretly) and went to Vietnam.
 When his tour of Duty was over, he got out of the Navy and went into Ranching in either Montana or Wyoming.
-Doc Williams used to keep in touch with him.
-I had his phone

 number, but could never get in touch.
 I bring this up for two reasons